-EC Commission Vice-President Wilhelm HAFERKAMP recently visited the People's Republic of China.
+Commission Vice-President Wilhelm HAFERKAMP will visit the People's Republic of China from 25 September to 5 October 1984.
 This visit marks the inauguration of a new phase of EC-China cooperation with the holding of the first session of ministerial level consultations.
-Mr. Haferkamp met Mrs CHEN Muhua, Minister of Trade, and other high ranking personalities.
+Mr Haferkamp will meet Mrs CHEN Muhua, Minister of Trade, and other high ranking personalities.
 These ministerial level talks are planned to become a regular feature of EC-China relations.

-Among the topics on the agenda were an exchange of views of the economic situation in the world and the development of bilateral relations between the European Community and China.
+Among the topics on the agenda are an exchange of views of the economic situation in the world and the development of bilateral relations between the European Community and China.

-These consultations took place at an important moment in EC-China relations.
+These consultations take place at an important moment in EC-China relations.
 Negotiations have just been concluded for a new economic and commercial cooperation agreement which will replace the 1978 Trade Agreement.
+It is expected that the agreement will be initialed in the course of the high level consultations in Beijing.

-The new agreement provides a solid legal framework within which ongoing economic cooperation can be strengthened.
-The agreement is open-ended in nature not excluding, a priori, any form of economic cooperation within the competence of the Community.
-Among the sectors covered, at an initial stage, by the new agreement are industry, mining, agriculture, science and technology, energy, transport and communications, protection of the environment and cooperation in third countries.
+The new agreement will provide a solid legal framework within which ongoing economic cooperation can be strengthened.
+The agreement will be open ended in nature not excluding, a priori, any form of economic cooperation within the competence of the Community.
+Among the sectors which will be covered, at an initial stage, by the new agreement are industry, mining, agriculture, science and technology, energy, transport and communications, protection of the environment and cooperation in third countries.
 The cooperation activities envisaged include joint ventures, exchanges of economic information, contacts between economic operators, seminars, technical assistance and investment promotion.